US Forces in Yemen

 Geolocation notes

-Reports of the incident mention the Al Batha (البطحة) area, allegedly located within the area of Marib (مأرب) city.
+Reports of the incident mention a training camp being struck in the vicinity of Al Abil (العبل) village, for which the generic coordinates are: 14.612166983, 44.765174917.
 Due to limited satellite imagery and information available to Airwars, we were unable to verify the location further.
-The generic coordinates for Marib are: 15.478001, 45.318089.

 US Forces Assessment: